Florent Schmitt: Music

 He was part of the group known as Les Apaches.
 His own style, recognizably impressionistic, owed something to the example of Debussy, though it had distinct traces of Wagner and Richard Strauss also.

 In 1907 Schmitt composed a ballet, La tragédie de Salomé, to a commission from Jacques Rouché for Loie Fuller and the Théâtre des Arts.
 The original ballet score required twenty instruments and lasted about an hour, In 1910 Schmitt prepared a suite using several of the ballet's movement, half as long as the ballet score, for a much expanded orchestra.
 The suite is much better-known, with recordings conducted by Schmitt himself, Paul Paray, Jean Martinon, Antonio de Almeida, Marek Janowski and others.
 There is also a recording of the 1907 original score under Patrick Davin on the Marco Polo label.
 The rhythmic syncopations, polyrhythms, percussively treated chords, bitonality, and scoring of Schmitt's work anticipate Stravinsky's The Rite of Spring.
 While composing The Rite of Spring, Stravinsky acknowledged that Schmitt's ballet gave him greater joy than any work he had heard in a long time, but the two composers fell out in later years, and Stravinsky reversed his opinion of Schmitt's works.

 Schmitt was one of the ten French composers who each, in 1927, contributed a dance for the children's ballet L'éventail de Jeanne.
 Schmitt wrote the finale, a Kermesse-Valse.

 Other works include the suite for orchestra "Oriane et le Prince d'Amour", Op.
-83 bis (1934), the symphonic diptych to the memory of Gabriel Faure "In Memoriam", Op.
+83 bis (1934), the symphonic diptych to the memory of Gabriel Fauré "In Memoriam", Op.
 72 (1937), the "Ronde Burlesque", Op.
 78 (1927), the "Legende pour alto et orchestre", Op.
 66 (1918), and the orchestral fresco "Anthony and Cleopatra" (1920).

 The 1990s and 2000s witnessed a revival of his compositions, and an increased coverage of it on compact disc.
 Beginning in late 2012, the Invencia Piano Duo (Andrey Kasparov and Oksana Lutsyshyn), in collaboration with Naxos Records, on its Grand Piano series, released four CDs of Schmitt's complete duo-piano works.
 The collection includes Schmitt's Trois rapsodies, Op.
 53, and the first recording of Schmitt's Sept pièces, Op.
 15, composed in 1899.
 It also includes one of two unpublished duets by Schmitt, Rhapsodie parisienne (1900).
 As of November 2016, it was announced all four volumes would be made available in a box set, with a scheduled release in January 2017.